Moomins07/100-days-of-code/log-2.md

 **Today's Progress**: Continuing with the Odin project today, I'm finally exploring CSS Grid, tinkering with the different options and reading up on a lot of documentation.

 **Thoughts:** Having spent a lot of time exclusively using flexbox for my web development needs, it's refreshing and exciting to finally move onto learning Grid.
 Today has mostly been introductions to Grid, but I can see how powerful Grid is going to be for my webpage layouts in the future.
 Speficially, the focus of today was not just to learn about CSS Grid as a whole (including its history) but specifically to understand Grids use of implicit and explicit tracks.
 I'm very excited to begin using Grid in future projects and especially my personal projects.

+### Day 5: November 13, 2022

+**Today's Progress**: Continuing with the Odin project, I further explored CSS Grid and other methods of using CSS Grid, such as using named grid-template-areas.
+I followed a Kevin Powell CSS Grid project on YouTube, completed an Odin Project Grid exercise and also finished all levels on https://cssgridgarden.com/.

+**Thoughts:** After today, I feel much more confident in my ability to use CSS Grid, however, I am still unsure about the shorthand syntax of Grid as there are several that I confuse together including the actual layout of the syntax itself.
+I will further research into the following syntax: grid-template, grid-template-area and grid-area.
+I'd also like to further understand the ability to use '0' as a height when laying out the Grid and what effects that has.
+I am very happy with todays progress.